cmiles/PointlessWaymarksProject/PointlessWaymarks.CmsContentEditor/DevNotes.md

    - Potentially in editor
  - Should temp files be auto-deleted or live forever?
 Review.
  - Figure out a system to allow StatusContext to help out positioning a new window vs the launch window
+  - All Items list needs access to fuller item level menus, how?
 Site:
  - Could Tag List javascript be abstracted to site resources easily?
  - Better loading indication on the search lists site pages